TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 # 🥋 MMA-Fighters-ETL-Pipeline
 An Airflow-orchestrated ETL pipeline that ingests MMA data from an external API, stages raw records, and loads data into a PostgreSQL table for downstream analytics.
+Transformed data is then connected to Power BI to build interactive visualizations and perform analytical comparisons.
 ---

 ## 🤖 Technologies